NathanHarrington/NathanHarrington.github.io/README.md

     git add content/posts/*
     git add content/images/*
     git add posts/*
+    git add images/*
+    git add tags/*
+    (essentially anything in root, if you are disciplined, you should be able to do git add ./ )

     git commit -a -m "Documentation log message" git push origin master